-“This work all started in a very peculiar way …” he begins, his eyes shining as the interview reaches the point he has been waiting for—the chance to talk about his groundbreaking research that has been published in the December edition of Nature Magazine
+“This work all started in a very peculiar way…” Kyriakos Stylianou begins, his eyes shining as we get to the point in the interview he has been waiting for.
+The chance to talk about his groundbreaking research that has been published in the December edition of Nature Magazine.

-“We were having lunch with one of my colleagues, [Peter Boyd], and discussing the problems in our world and how we can tackle them,” he continued.
+“We were having lunch with one of my colleagues, [Peter Boyd], and discussing the problems in our world and how we can tackle them,” Stylianou continues.
 “Pete mentioned that he had developed a library that included over 325,000 MOF materials.
-He had screened these materials to identify an active site to capture CO2.
+He had screened these materials to identify an active site to capture CO2.”

 “We were inspired by his study, and we went into the lab and synthesized the two materials which both have this active site,” Stylianou continued.
 “The design was perfect.”

 Not only did the MOFs, synthesized by graduate student Arunraj Chidambaram, successfully separate CO2, they outperformed previously existing carbon removal materials including zeolite 13x and activated carbon.